top of page

 What Is a Spray-Free Garden?

-A spray-free garden is one that avoids synthetic pesticides, herbicides, and fungicides.
-Instead, it relies on natural methods—companion planting, biodiversity, and organic soil health - to thrive.
+A spray-free garden avoids synthetic pesticides, herbicides, and fungicides.
+Instead, it relies on natural methods—companion planting, biodiversity, and organic soil health—to thrive.
 These gardens may be organic, permaculture-based, or simply maintained with a commitment to avoiding chemical sprays.

 Why It Matters: The Chemical Tsunami